AME 30315 Pendulum Project

 Project and Report Content

 You must write this report as if I were your boss and people trusted their lives to the product we were developing (medical device, airplane, etc.).
-What I am looking for in this project are the following:
+Your boss has very little time, however.
+You are limited to 3 pages, with each page having this content:

 - In addition to the modifications to main() and specifically the while(1) loop therein, modify any other selected parts of the code to significantly improve the performance of the system.
 Check how fast you can make the PWM work with your baseline code and controller before it gets flaky or how much faster you can make the 20Hz control loop.
 Then find something in the code that you can modify to make it faster so that it can run at a faster PWM and/or control loop before it starts running into problems.